These Five Jacksonville Local Businesses Are Growing With Neighborhood Investments!

 The Kookie Box is an internationally-inspired Jacksonville cookie bakery run by Tyrell Russel.
 When Tyrell was teaching abroad in China, he rediscovered his love for food, and took that spark home with him to start his business.
 The Kookie Box has grown from baking out of a church kitchen into weekly pop-ups, new markets, and eventually a food hall location.

 Tyrell also wants to take The Kookie Box on the road and purchase a mobile food truck - which will allow them to bring fresh-baked cookies to breweries, farmer’s markets, and festivals throughout the Jacksonville area!
-So far, The Kookie Box has raised over $25,000 from 14 investors in the Jacksonville community.
+So far, The Kookie Box received over $26,000 from 14 investors in the Jacksonville community.

 Cultural Kitchen Catering